DanielNoord/ProjectInventarisGezantschappen/README.md

 >1) Contact Nationaal Archief about EAD and _.pdf_ conversion
 >2) If needed, translate individuals database into all languages (dependent on requirements of site)
 >3) Find a way to apply _italics_ in titles and functions (indicated by `_text_`) to _.xlsx_ documents
->4) Final check of code, pip requirements and annotation
+>4) Final check of code and annotation

 Project lead:

->1) **Check if the numbering of documents in _griglie_ corresponds to scans** _(Currently it does not...)_
+>1) **Check if the numbering of documents in _griglie_ corresponds to scans.** Currently there are discrepancies between the document numbers in _griglie_ and in the directories uploaded by the scanners (see missing ms280\_94b).
+It is unclear what this "b" document refers to.
+Daniël has created controls to see if _griglie_ and numbers in directories with scans correspond, currently this produces numerous errors/warnings
->2) Contact Rome about inconsistent document numbering.
-Interchangeable use of "b", "v", "bis".
-For example differences between ms279 and ms280 (for Daniël: see related commented code in `/python/functions/xlsx_sanitize.py`)
+>2) **Contact Rome about inconsistent document number suffixes.** Interchangeable use of "b", "v", "V" "bis", etc. See for example differences between ms279 and ms280 (for Daniël: see related commented code in `./python/functions/xlsx_sanitize.py`).
+Daniël has created checks to see if numbers in _griglie_ are successive (including "bis"), but this can't currently handle these suffixes as it is unclear what they signify and therefore if their numbering can indeed be considered "successive".
+This and point 1 are especially important with the knowledge that later volumes also contains "inserted documents" > how do we number those?
 >3) Related to point 7 of _Individuals database_ list: do we want to link the database to international identification databases? (for example, see <https://en.wikipedia.org/wiki/International\_Standard\_Name\_Identifier>).
 Such databases often do not contain much additional information themselves but help link to other relevant sources, similar to _Biografisch Portaal_